CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltr-core/src/README.md

 # CrowdStrike Core FLTR Package

-This package contains a robust set of content for use with FLTR.
+This package contains a robust set of content for use with Falcon Long Term Repository (FLTR).

+# Important

+This package should be installed in a *view* linked to your FLTR repo.
+It is not necessary or recommended to install this directly into the FLTR repo.
+The FLTR *repo* should already have the additional `crowdstrike/fdr` package installed, which contains the parser necessary for this data.

+If both packages are mistakenly installed in the FLTR repo, go to `Alerts -> Scheduled Searches -> FDR aidmaster Scheduled Search` and **uncheck** `Enable scheduled search` followed by `Save Scheduled Search`.
+Otherwise both packages will be attempting to generate the same file.
+You only need the `FLTR aidmaster Generation` scheduled search running.

-# Install
+# Installation

-This is meant to be installed in a **view** of the FLTR repo, not the repo itself.

-Prior to installation, please uninstall any related versions of this package that did not originate from the Marketplace, e.g. a version of this package downloaded from the CrowdStrike GitHub site.
+Prior to installation, please uninstall any related versions of this package that did not originate from the Marketplace.

 This package will generate an `fdr_aidmaster.csv` mapping file every 3 hours.
 You may receive a query error about the file not being found prior to the initial generation.
 To force the generation of this file before the 3 hour window: